1993 Likud leadership election

-The 1993 Likud leadership election was held on March 24, 1993 to elect the leader of the Likud party.
+The 1993 Likud leadership election was held on March 24, 1993, to elect the leader of the Likud party.
 Benjamin Netanyahu defeated three other candidates in the race to succeed outgoing party leader Yitzhak Shamir.
-This was the first time in the history of the Likud party (or its predecessor Herut) that a party leadership election was open to the party's general membership.
+This was the first time in the history of the Likud party (or its predecessor Herut) that voting in a party leadership election was open to the party's general membership.
 Since Netanyahu received more than the 40% threshold required to win in the first round of voting, no runoff election was held.

 Background

 After Likud was defeated in the 1992 Israeli legislative election, incumbent party leader Yitzhak Shamir announced that he would resign as party leader.

 In the period since its defeat in the 1992 Israeli legislative election, Likud's party organization had face tumult.
 The party had incurred sizeable debt.
 It also had seen the Supreme Court of Israel rule the party's constitution invalid.